MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 ---
 uid: learn.wwl.explore-procedures-functions-postgesql.exercise-create-stored-procedure-azure-database-for-postgresql
-title: Exercise: Create a stored procedure in Azure Database for PostgreSQL
+title: Exercise - Create a stored procedure in Azure Database for PostgreSQL
-description: Exercise: Create a stored procedure in Azure Database for PostgreSQL
+description: Exercise - Create a stored procedure in Azure Database for PostgreSQL
 durationInMinutes: 15
 ---
 > [!IMPORTANT]